mrspecht/mrspecht/README.md

 Beyond empowering others to learn and grow, I stay active as a developer — building everything from personal websites to complex web applications.
-These real-world projects sharpen my problem-solving skills and guide the practical insights I share with learners across Canada.
+These real-world experiences keep my problem-solving skills sharp and continually guide the practical insights I share with learners across Canada.

 <br />